-TriBeCa, an acronym for "triangle below Canal (Street)," first came to prominence in the late 1960's and early 1970's, as young professionals sought more affordable housing in Manhattan.
+TriBeCa is an acronym for “triangle below Canal (Street),” first came to prominence in the late 1960’s and early 1970’s, as young professionals sought more affordable housing in Manhattan.
 This New York neighborhood is notable for its 19th century warehouses that have been converted into loft apartments.
-Trendy shops and restaurants followed the renovators and today the neighborhood is one of the more chic in Manhattan.
-Residents include Mariah Carey, David Letterman, James Gandolfini, and the neighborhood's biggest promoter, Robert DeNiro.
-It was DeNiro who launched the TriBeCa Film Festival in 2002 to bring visitors back to the New York neighborhood after 9/11.
-The Festival is now one of the nation's most popular film events.
+Trendy shops and restaurants followed the renovators and today TriBeCa is one of the more chic in Manhattan.
+Robert DeNiro launched the TriBeCa Film Festival in 2002 to bring visitors back to the New York neighborhood after 9/11.
+The Festival is now one of the nation’s most popular film events.

 Greenwich Village, the area in southern Manhattan is bounded by Broadway, Houston St, 14th St., and the Hudson River, developed from marsh and grassland, outside of the settlement of New Amsterdam and later New York.
 The hamlet became popular during the yellow fever epidemic of 1822 when residents fled to more open, healthy air of Greenwich Village.
 Many of these refugees stayed in this New York neighborhood.